Outages, floods hit two N.J. refineries; others restart

 Barring major damage, most experts expected the region's fuel supplies could bounce back quickly, while demand was likely to take a much deeper knock.
 Some 170,000 bpd of jet fuel demand alone was shut for a third day as all three major New York area airports remained shut, with no date for resuming flights.

-Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, closed 1 percent lower.
+Benchmark New York gasoline futures prices, which rallied more than 6 percent before the storm as traders feared a disruption in supplies, were still down 1 percent or 3 cents on Tuesday as the focus shifted to the likely cut in fuel consumption due to grounded flights and empty roads.
 U.S. crude oil futures rose slightly, reversing Monday's dip.

 One trader offering to sell physical cargoes in the New York Harbour market found no buyers on Monday.